 Ford holds a Bachelor of Science in political science from the University of Central Arkansas and a Master of Education from Georgia State University.
 “As an African American male growing up in the South who has managed a physical disability my entire life, I know the importance of diverse representation in this specific field,” he said.
 “This scholarship will help because I would like to start a small business or nonprofit organization and graduating with the least amount of debt possible is a major boost to my education, as well as my future business.”

 McLean holds a Bachelor of Arts in English literature and a Juris Doctor and has worked as a licensed attorney for the past 15 years.
 She has advocated for employers/clients in the government, private and nonprofit sectors.
-Her work in alternative dispute resolution, combined with her personal experiences supporting family members, led her to pursue the M.S. in clinical rehabilitation counseling.
+Her work in alternative dispute resolution, combined with her personal experiences supporting friends and loved ones, led her to pursue the M.S. in clinical rehabilitation counseling.
 “I am humbled by my selection as an RSA Scholar and the level of support and opportunity it offers,” she said.
 “I welcome the chance to expand my advocacy by supporting others to improve their quality of life though counseling.”
 McLean plans to open or join a practice serving clients in underrepresented communities facing disability-based mental and/or emotional trauma.

 Townsend holds a Bachelor of Arts in psychology and works in the substance abuse field.
 She has always aspired to have her own counseling practice with the goal of helping individuals and families not just overcome addiction but thrive.
 “I am so grateful to be one of the few chosen for this grant.
 It is an amazing opportunity that has opened the door to a successful future,” she said.
 “With the RSA grant, I am looking forward to aiding veterans in assimilating living with a disability and maintaining their mental health.”
 Townsend plans to earn her master’s degree and obtain her LPC, CRC and CADC II.